study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/backup-and-recovery.md

 # Backup and Recovery Guide

-This document outlines comprehensive backup strategies and disaster recovery procedures for the ORCATech Learning Platform, ensuring data protection and business continuity.
+This document outlines comprehensive backup strategies and disaster recovery procedures for the LabDojo Learning Platform, ensuring data protection and business continuity.

 ## Table of Contents